Lungs and diaphragm in human body

 The effect of the sample flow rate by the side stream analyzer is seen in the table.
 The amount of gas drawn by the monitor is dependent on the respiratory rate.
 When the respiratory rate increases the sample gas will decrease by breath.
 Also the total volume sampled is devided between the inspiration and expiration.

 Example: with a respiration of 30, which may be common for small babies, the total volume sampled is 4 ml only, where 1,3 ml is drawn during the inspiration.
-This makes the 120 ml flow rate suitable for small babies as well.
+This makes the 120 ml flow rate feasible for small babies as well.

 Clinical benefits